ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

   - `read`: plot accessed elements at the first cycle of ds_read
   - `write`: plot accessed elements during ds_write.
 For global load access, we assume a fully coalesced dwordx4 access pattern along the K dim.
-- `mnContig` If set, the tile is stored in mn-contig layout.
+- `mnContig`: If set, the tile is stored in mn-contig layout.
 In this layout, elements along the M/N dim are contiguous in both global memory and LDS.
-And swizzling is disabled.
+- `mfma_trans_load`: This flag only works when `mnContig` is set.
+When set, `ds_read_b64_tr_bx` instructions are used to read from LDS.
+Note that current triton LDS layout mechanism will lead to bank conflicts.